Sonic the Hedgehog 2: Music

 As with the first game, Sonic 2s soundtrack was composed by Masato Nakamura, a member of the J-pop band Dreams Come True.
-Nakamura became famous in Japan after the release of Sonic the Hedgehog and increased his asking price considerably.
+Nakamura had become famous in Japan and increased his asking price considerably.
 According to Yamaguchi, Sega of America wanted to use music composed in-house instead.
 After the team rejected it as "awful", Sega rehired Nakamura.
 Nakamura began composing early in development with only concept art for reference.
 He treated Sonic 2 like a film and attempted to reflect the atmosphere he felt in the concept art.
 Nakamura composed Sonic 2 simultaneously with the 1992 Dreams Come True album The Swinging Star.
 As a gift to the developers, he produced an alternate version of the Sonic 2 ending theme, "Sweet Sweet Sweet", for the album.

 Since Sonic 2 was more technically advanced than its predecessor, Nakamura "wanted to create music that showed progress...
 It was like the Indiana Jones sequels.
 Same concept, but with more fun and excitement."
 Nakamura felt considerable pressure, as he understood that expectations were high due to the first game's success.
 STI let Nakamura work freely, which he felt allowed him to create melodic tunes and unusual rhythms.
 He composed using a Roland MC-4 Microcomposer; composing was challenging due to the Genesis' limited sound capabilities, but this encouraged him to be more inventive.
 Five or six people worked to convert Nakamura's music to the Genesis format.